-From the Dean
+Message from the Dean

-All of the School’s departments and interdisciplinary programs are active participants in the seven General Education distribution areas, the Freshman Year Initiative, the College Now program, the LEH 300 and 301 interdisciplinary courses, the Lehman Scholars Program, and the Macaulay Honors College.
-The School collaborates closely with two local high schools: the High School of American Studies at Lehman College, located directly across from the College, and next door's Celia Cruz Bronx High School of Music.
-Finally, the School also oversees the City and Humanities program; CUNY's Institute for Irish American Studies; CUNY's Mexican Studies Institute; the Bronx Journal; and Lehman Stages, which houses the Dance Lab, Lovinger Theatre, Studio Theatre, and the Student Experimental Theatre.
+All of the School’s departments and interdisciplinary programs are active participants in General Education, the Freshman Year Initiative, the College Now program, the LEH 300 and 301 interdisciplinary courses, the Lehman Scholars Program, and the Macaulay Honors College.
+The School collaborates closely with two local high schools – the High School of American Studies at Lehman College, located directly across from the College, and the Celia Cruz Bronx High School of Music, located next door to the college.
+Finally, the School also oversees the City and Humanities program, CUNY's Institute for Irish American Studies, CUNY's Mexican Studies Institute, the Bronx Journal; and Lehman Stages, which houses the Dance Lab, Lovinger Theatre, the Studio Theatre, and the Student Experimental Theatre.

 Please learn more about what the School of Arts and Humanities has to offer by clicking on the departmental links and program home pages—or better yet, visit the campus to see a show, attend an art exhibit, or to meet with a faculty adviser.